 (ii) The damage amount is determined by an extension agent of the University of Maryland Cooperative Extension Service; and

 (iii) The Department has verified that the damage was caused by black bear.

-(2) Subject to available funding, a person may be reimbursed from the Fund in an amount not less than $200 or more than $3,000 per year.
+(3) Subject to available funding, a person may be reimbursed from the Fund for damage caused by black bears in an amount not less than $200 or more than $5,000 per year.

-(f) The Department shall adopt regulations to carry out the provisions of this section.
+(e) The Department shall adopt regulations to carry out this section.